'This was so much fun and what a heck of a story!' Hometown enemies clash again in this engaging contemporary romance from a USA TODAY bestseller.

 Sure, I swooned over him.
 But everyone did.
-He was only Flynn Archer, the swashbuckling, brooding bad boy who starred in the biggest movie production on the planet.
+He was only Flynn Archer, the swashbuckling, brooding bad boy who made hearts flutter across the globe.
 But me?
 I'd known him before all that, when Flynn had gone by a different name in a different place.
 We hadn't been friends.
 Far from it.

 One miserable decade later, I'm stuck slinging waffles at Pinkie's Waffle Palace while Flynn is richer than Midas, hotter than ever, and so famous, he can barely step outside without causing a major scene.
-Worst of all, he's building a mansion right here in Sugar Falls, where it all started in high school, back when he'd been the dangerous hottie I struggled to avoid.
+Worst of all, he's building a mansion right here in Sugar Falls, the place where it all started back in high school when he'd been the dangerous hottie I struggled to avoid.

-Now he's back.
-He's still dangerous.
-And I know exactly what he wants – payback for something he believes I did.
+Still, I'm no fool.
+I know what Flynn truly wants – payback for something he believes I did.
 And boy, is he gonna get it, even if it means bribing me to be his pretend girlfriend under the grueling glare of the pesky paparazzi along with a few hometown haters.

-It's a good plan.
-There's just one tiny problem.
-I'm not the girl he thinks I am.
+Sure, it makes for a good story.
+But romantic?
+Not hardly.
+It's a business arrangement, nothing more.
+And besides, I'm not the girl he thinks I am.
 And Flynn?
 Well, let's just say he's met his match in more ways than one.

-***This new adult contemporary romance is a full-length standalone novel with a guaranteed happily ever after!***
+***This contemporary romance is a full-length standalone novel with a guaranteed happily ever after!***

 Sneak Peek